The In-Between

 Madeline is everything Elanor is not: beautiful, bold, brave.
 She is exactly what Elanor has always wanted in a best friend and more—their connection runs deeper than friendship.
 But Madeline is not like other girls, and Elanor has to keep her new friend a secret or risk being labeled “crazy.”
 Soon, though, even Elanor starts to doubt her own sanity.
 Madeline is her entire life, and that life is spinning out of control.

-Available Fall 2013.
 St. Martin's Press.
 Vicki Lame, Editor.

 “Barbara Stewart's THE IN-BETWEEN, a dark, compelling story of love, loneliness and obsession spun out of control is chilling, heartbreaking and nerve-wracking in the best possible way.
 Elanor Moss's fierce struggle to survive is unforgettable and will keep you reading way past bedtime…an impressive book and it grabbed me by the throat on page one and didn't let me go until the end.”—Laura Wiess, author of SUCH A PRETTY GIRL and ORDINARY BEAUTY